schubduese/MaastrichtMap/README.md

 MaastrichtMap
 =============

-Creating Map with OSM data from Maastricht
+Creating  a map with OSM data from Maastricht and higlight specially the churches of the city.